 - First diagnosed, first received treatment, or first quit work due to the cancer on or after April 6, 2017.

-Additionally, there a number of circumstances which can lead to the denial of benefits.
+And there are several circumstances which can deny benefits.
 Some of the more common situations would involve a firefighter who:

 - Is 70 years old or older.

-- Has been away from the profession for more than 20 years.
+- Has been away from the profession for over 20 years.

 - Used or was exposed to cigarettes, tobacco products, or other conditions that would increase his risk of developing cancer.